Akhil378/Akhil378/README.md

 As a computer science student, I am passionate about full-stack web development and have gained experience by working on personal projects.

 *   🌍  I'm based in India!
-I'm not sure where you're based, but I'm happy to connect with you from anywhere in the world!
 *   🖥️  See my portfolio at [Github](http://github.com/Akhil378)
 *   🚀  I'm currently focused on building [a Reddit clone using Typescript and Next.js](http://github.com/Akhil378/reddit-clone)
 *   🧠  I'm learning Typescript, Next.js